ramaprv/ramaprv.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-An Engineer :octocat: pursuing to conceive free will :heart: in robots :robot:.
+Engineer :octocat: pursuing to conceive free will :heart: in robots :robot:.

 I'm possibly the most positive person :innocent: on the face of Earth :earth_americas:.
 I love building things and you can always find me working on a challenging idea :bulb: !
 My pursuit of happ'y'ness :angel: is for people to interact, feel happy, one with and trustworthy with technology in their hands :gift:.
 The addictive adrenaline rush you get when the product you build enables others' lives is what drives me :rocket: !